rjrasse/rjrasse.github.io/README.md

-## Welcome to my webpage
+## RAFAEL RASSE
 ## General topics of research
-My field of interest is investigating the biogeochemical cycles of carbon and nitrogen in the main Earth’s reservoirs
+Biogeochemical cycles of carbon and nitrogen in the main Earth’s reservoirs

 ## Current topic of interest
 I investigate the biogeochemical cycles of carbon and nitrogen in oxygen minimum zones and anoxic basins by merging conventional and ground-breaking approaches of quantification.